Quiver Quantitative

 We have operated at a loss and will likely continue to operate at a loss for the foreseeable future.

 We have operated at a loss due to our ongoing expenditures for research and development of our product candidates and for general and administrative purposes, and lack of significant recurring revenues.
-We incurred a net loss of $4.2 million for the year ended December 31, 2022 and $13.2 million for the year ended December 31, 2021 and had an stockholder deficit as of December 31, 2022 of $1.3 million.
-We incurred a net loss of $13.0 million for the year ended December 31, 2021 and $6.7 million for the year ended December 31, 2020 and had an accumulated deficit as of December 31, 2021 of $483.9 million.
-We are likely to continue to incur losses unless and until we are able to earn milestones and royalties from our existing licensing and sale agreements and/or conclude a successful strategic partnership or financing for our LADR™ technology.
+For the year ended December 31, 2023, we realized a net income of $0.4 million, had a loss from operations of $3.8 million , incurred a net loss of $4.2 million for the year ended December 31, 2022, and had total stockholders’ equity as of December 31, 2023 of $0.1 million.
+We have had no recurring revenue, and we are likely to continue to incur losses unless and until we conclude a successful strategic partnership or financing for our LADR™ technology.
 These losses, among other things, have had and will continue to have an adverse effect on our stockholders’ equity and working capital.
 Because of the numerous risks and uncertainties associated with our product development efforts, we are unable to predict when we may become profitable, if at all.
 If we do not become profitable or are unable to maintain future profitability, the market value of our common stock will be adversely affected.
 These factors individually and collectively raise a substantial doubt about our ability to continue as a going concern.

 22